-"Right Way Up or Upside Down?"
-You have to remember that the world of the first century is very different than the world that we live in today.
-As a matter of fact in the world in which the Jewish people lived - the descendants of the twelve tribes of Israel, who were made by God as a special people, were trying different ways of being God's people.
-Some with new rules to obey, some with new schemes for violent revolution, some with support for Herod and his regime, some with proposals for withdrawing into the desert and praying in private, and no doubt there were others as well.
-God wanted to fulfill His promises through them.
-Now Jesus has come, and from the people He has met, He chose twelve.
-Even if He'd done that without a word, everyone could see what He was doing.
-He was picking His team, who were to be the nucleus, the center, the starting-point, of what would become Christianity, and for what God was now going to do.
-These simple men, whom we don't know all of their occupations, but we do know that some were fishermen, there was a tax collector, a zealot, and a thief - they were the core of God's renewed Israel.
+In the first century world - descendants of the twelve tribes of Israel, made by God as a special people, were not all going in the same direction.
+We heard in one of our readings this morning about people who did not believe in the Resurrection on the last day - and those are called Sadducees.
+If you were a Sadducee, there was no hope for you - and I say usually, that is so sad - you see!
+Some were going in different directions, some were creating new rules to obey, they weren't anywhere in the Word of God but were more about tradition.
+Some were drawing new schemes for violent revolution - (zealots), while some others were showing support for Herod and his regime, there were some coming up with proposals for withdrawing into the desert and praying in private (Essene), and I am sure that there were others who had still more totally different ideas.
+Each group felt that God wanted to fulfill His promises through them.
+Now, into this first century Jewish world walks Jesus, and from the people He has met, He chose twelve.
+Even if He'd done that without a word, those present could see what He was doing.
+He was picking His team, who were to be the nucleus, the center, the starting point, of what would become Christianity, and for what God was now going to do.
+These simple men, some of whom we don't know all of their occupations, but we do know that some were fishermen, there was a tax collector, Simon the zealot, and a thief - these people were the core of God's renewed Israel.

-Jesus shared with them clear instructions as to how His vision of the Father's work was going to move forward.
+Jesus shared with them clear instructions as to how His vision of His Father's work was going to move forward.
 He gave them four promises, and four warnings, in terms of Israel's Law of Moses: in the book called Deuteronomy, there were long lists of 'blessings' and a long list of curses.
 The blessings were for those who obeyed the law, and 'curses' for those who didn't.
 These were part of the promise, the covenant, the binding agreement made between God and Israel.
 Now, Jesus gives them His own version of the same thing, and Jesus' version is quite different, if not truly radical.
 It's an upside-down code, or maybe from Jesus' point of view - a right-way-up code instead of the upside-down ones people had been following.

 As the Gospel today tells us - people from all over came to hear Jesus' teaching, with some coming to seek healing from diseases and some from healing of evil spirits.
-People wanted a piece of Him.
-Can you imagine the crowds wanting to touch Him, to get a piece of Him, and as Luke tells us in verse 19 "the people all tried to touch him, because power was coming from him and healing them all."
+People wanted a piece of this man named Jesus.
+Can you imagine the crowds wanting to touch Him, to get a piece of Him, and as Luke tells us in verse 19, "the people all tried to touch him, because power was coming from him and healing them all."